 Healthcare workers (HCW) are a high-risk population for acquiring COVID-19.
-1-2 Viral transmission has multiple pathways, the most studied being through respiratory droplets, with increased estimates of transmission of SARS-CoV-2 compared to influenza. ^{3,4} For HCW, the workplaces at greater risk of infection are the respiratory and infectious disease departments, the ICU, and the operating room, given the prolonged times exposed to patients and the performance of aerosol-generating procedures.
-5-7 Since January 2020, Category A specifications for control and prevention of infection measures were recommended by Chinese Centers for Disease Control and Prevention.
-8 These measures focus on preventing transmission primarily through respiratory droplets during the execution of high-risk procedures such as endotracheal intubation, extubation, non-invasive ventilation, CPR, bronchoscopy, surgery, and autopsies.
-9
+1-2 Viral transmission has multiple pathways, the most studied being through respiratory droplets, with increased estimates of transmission of SARS-CoV-2 compared to influenza.^{3,4} For HCW, the workplaces at greater risk of infection are the respiratory and infectious disease departments, the ICU, and the operating room, given the prolonged times exposed to patients and the performance of aerosolgenerating procedures.^{5,6} On January 2020, Category A specifications for control and prevention of infection measures were recommended by Chinese Centers for Disease Control and Prevention as their country was the first to experience the pandemic, even though COVID-19 was considered a Group B infectious disease by the World Health Organization.^{7,8} These measures focus on preventing transmission primarily through respiratory droplets during the execution of high-risk procedures such as endotracheal intubation, extubation, non-invasive ventilation, CPR, bronchoscopy, surgery, and autopsies.9

-However, many cases with mild symptoms, or even asymptomatic, which are still infectious, continue to seek medical attention for other health problems at primary care clinics and emergency departments, contributing to the increase in the number of cases.
-4,10 Taking this into consideration, primary care and emergency physicians are considered to be most at risk for acquiring SARS-CoV-2 infection, from subclinical to some symptomatic cases.
-11,12 Furthermore, different modes of the virus transmission are still being researched, with new recommendations on the management and handling of fecal matter 13 and corpses of confirmed COVID-19 cases.
-Although vertical transmission has not been demonstrated, there has been reports of pregnant women admitted with suspected COVID-19 at the end of gestation giving birth to newborns with positive SARS-CoV-2 test results.
-14
+However, many asymptomatic and mild cases, which are still infectious, continue to seek medical attention for other health problems at primary care clinics and emergency departments, contributing to the increase in the number of cases.^{4,10} Taking this into consideration, primary care and emergency physicians are considered to be most at risk for acquiring SARS-CoV-2 infection, from subclinical to some symptomatic cases.^{11,12} Furthermore, different modes of viral transmission are still being researched, with new recommendations on the management and handling of fecal matter13 and corpses of confirmed COVID-19 cases.14 Although vertical transmission has not been demonstrated, there has been reports of pregnant women admitted with suspected COVID-19 at the end of gestation giving birth to newborns with positive SARS-CoV-2 test results.15

 As a result of the uncertainty regarding disease transmission, severity, and mortality, access to some resources, such as face masks, sanitizers, and thermometers were soon scarce.
 At present, actions are being enforced to minimize the risks in the workplace with measures such as filtering at entry points, sanitizing hospitals, and continually providing personal protecting equipment (PPE) to the medical staff.
-Despite this, many HCWs in Mexico still feel vulnerable and question whether the PPE with which they are provided is sufficient.
-In other countries, HCW screening has been proposed, as they are considered amplifiers of nosocomial and community transmission.
+Despite this, many HCWs in Mexico still feel vulnerable and question whether the PPE with which they are provided is sufficient.9 In other countries, HCW screening has been proposed, as they are considered amplifiers of nosocomial and community transmission.6

 Regardless, the measures implemented have not been sufficient to contain the escalating number of cases.
-COVID-19 disease outbreaks have been reported all across Mexico, and several hospitals have notified of outbreaks internal to the hospital involving HCWs.9 The increase in the number of cases among the general population (GP) has also been reflected in HCWs,^{2,15,16} with sustained rises of confirmed cases.
+COVID-19 outbreaks have been reported all across Mexico, and several hospitals have notified of outbreaks internal to the hospital involving HCWs.9 The increase in the number of cases among the general population (GP) has also been reflected in HCWs,^{2,16,17} with sustained rises of confirmed cases.
 On April 24, 2020, 1,934 HCWs had a positive RT-PCR result for SARS-CoV-2, which represented 15% of the total (12,872) confirmed cases up to that day.
-The affected HCWs were distributed as follows: 47% physicians, 35% nurses, 15% other HCWs, 1% dentists and 1% laboratory staff, with as many as 4,148 HCWs temporarily removed from the workforce due to infection.17
+The affected HCWs were distributed as follows: 47% physicians, 35% nurses, 15% other HCWs, 1% dentists and 1% laboratory staff, with as many as 4,148 HCWs temporarily removed from the workforce due to infection.18

-- 1 Thus, the aim of this study was to estimate the effect size of being a HCW and acquiring COVID-19 at the - 2 Mexican Institute of Social Security (IMSS) in Tijuana, a US-border city in Mexico.
-As secondary analyses, risk - 3 estimates were stratified by HCW categories, by physician hierarchies, and by medical specialties.
+Thus, the aim of this study was to estimate the effect size of being a HCW and acquiring COVID-19 at the Mexican Institute of Social Security (IMSS) in Tijuana, a US-border city in Mexico.
+As secondary analyses, risk estimates were stratified by HCW categories, by physician hierarchies, and by medical specialties.